 China greenlights three sci-tech innovation IPOs

-Dizal (Jiangsu) Pharmaceutical Co., Ltd., Dosilicon Co., Ltd. and China Southern Power Grid Technology Co., Ltd. will be listed on the Shanghai Stock Exchange's sci-tech innovation board, commonly known as the STAR market, according to the China Securities Regulatory Commission.
+Triductor Technology (Suzhou) Inc., BeiGene, Ltd., and Hoymiles Power Electronics Inc. will be listed on the Shanghai Stock Exchange's sci-tech innovation board, commonly known as the STAR market, according to the China Securities Regulatory Commission.

 The companies and their underwriters will confirm the dates of the IPO and publish prospectuses following discussions with the stock exchange.